 Regulation Through Data Destruction

 If employees don’t have any private data on their personal devices, then there is no way for them to use those assets to weaken company security.
 When an employee has finished working on a project containing sensitive information, they should be required to delete any and all project data from their personal devices and, should there be a data security breach and their device is somehow linked, your organization should retain the right to wipe their hard drive to ensure that no further information can be leaked.
-Wiping an employee’s personal hard drive should never be a first line of defense, of course, but there are situations where such actions may be necessary to maintain data security.
+Wiping an employee’s personal hard drive should never be the first line of defense, of course, but there are situations where such actions may be necessary to maintain data security.

 Say, for example, that an employee was working on a private project but has successfully completed their work and is no longer assigned to that project.
 There is a data security breach and, while they claim to have deleted all project information from their laptop, you found a link between their device and the breach.
 Wiping their hard drive will not only guarantee that they can’t leak more information, but it will serve as a deterrent to anyone who may have been considering similar acts of theft.